csoeller/PYME-test-env/README.md

 Using just a basic miniconda/minforge install (we use `conda` or `mamba` for most of the actual work under the hood) and this small repository + a working C compiler we build test installations of `PYME` and the plugin selection from `PYME-extra`.
 Most of the work is done by a script `mk_pyme_env.py` that attempts to build the new environment and accepts a few switches/options to control which versions of python are used etc.

 We download a copy of the latest `PYME` and `PYME-extra` directly from github as part of the installation process, by default using the main branch.
+This can be changed with options to select specific branches.
+One can also request a full clone of the relevant repos using the `--use-git` option, see also below.

 While originally intended to quickly whip up test installations these can also be turned into a production environment.
 In that case it is useful to name the environment explictly using a more descriptive name.
 On windows we provide a few launcher scripts that just need setting up of a couple of user level environment variables.
 With that an environment built via the scripts provided here can be set up for production work on a given machine.
 Details how to set this up are provided in a section below.